salmg/MagSpoofPI/README.md

- * MagSpoofPI - code integration by Salvador Mendoza
+MagSpoofPI - code integration by Salvador Mendoza

- *
- * Main idea: be able to compile MagSpoof with variable tracks, and use MagSpoof
+Main idea: be able to compile MagSpoof with variable tracks, and use MagSpoof<br>
- * without arduino dependencies, and without removing it from the raspberry pi gpio.
+without arduino dependencies, and without removing it from the raspberry pi gpio.<br>
- * -
+-<br>
- * Special code for Raspberry Pi implementing avr-gcc without arduino.
+Special code for Raspberry Pi implementing avr-gcc without arduino.<br>
- * -
+-<br>
- * Main modifications from the original MagSpoof in functions like digitalWrite(),
+Main modifications from the original MagSpoof in functions like digitalWrite(), <br>
- * setup() and loop().
+setup() and loop().

+Special code for Raspberry Pi implementing avr-gcc without arduino.<br>
+Main modification in some functions, like digitalWrite(), setup() and loop()<br>

 Original MagSpoof: http://samy.pl/magspoof/